harrisoncramer/gitlab.nvim/README.md

 The plugin sets up a number of useful keybindings in the special buffers it creates, and some global keybindings as well.
 Refer to the relevant section of the manual `:h gitlab.nvim.keybindings` for more details.

 For more information about each of these commands, and about the APIs in general, run `:h gitlab.nvim.api`

-## Contributing

-Contributions to the plugin are welcome.
-Please read [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md) before you start working on a pull request.